barryorourke/orodor.org.uk-old/content/articles/almost_dead_in_brighton.md

 It was the final day of the weekend that warrants documentation, it was the night I opted to stay in, in retrospect this was probably caused by starvation.
 The lure of a bottle of whiskey and a rather attractive Irish girl soon got me out the house and gave me an adopted Irish accent, and an Irish girl with an adopted Scots accent.

-At some point during the evening after the consumption of far too much whiskey and buckfast, the afore-mentioned Irish girl, a few others and I decided to sit on the roof and for a wee smoke, the smoke that in turn caused me to roll to my almost death, only just being grabbed by the Irish girl as I almost fell four stories to my death!!!
+At some point during the evening after the consumption of far too much whiskey and buckfast, the afore-mentioned Irish girl, a few others and I decided to sit on the roof for a smoke, the smoke that in turn caused me to roll to my almost death, only just being grabbed by the Irish girl as I was about to fall four stories to my death!!!

-It's sad that I can't remember her name, she saved my life, and I can't remember!
+It's sad that I can't remember her name after she saved my life.
+I was talking to Leo about it as I was writing this and he can't remember either.